src-d/proteus/README.md

         --verbose
 ```

-You can also generate gRPC server implementations for your packages.
+You can also only generate gRPC server implementations for your packages.

 ```bash
 proteus rpc -p my/go/package \